techfolios/techfolios.github.io/docs/quick-start/initialization.md

 ![](/img/quickstart/config-yml-edit2.png)

-Scroll to the bottom of this page and click "Commit changes" to save these changes.
+Click "Commit changes" to save these changes.
+(It will pop up a dialog box, just click "Commit Changes" again to confirm.)

 ## Monitor the build